carpentries-lab/python-aos-lesson/episodes/08-defensive.md

 but if it's false,
 Python halts the program immediately and prints the error message if one is provided.

-For example,
-this piece of code halts as soon as the loop encounters a value that isn't positive:
+To demonstrate an assertion in action, consider this piece of code that halts as soon as the loop encounters a value that isn't positive:

 ~~~
 numbers = [1.5, 2.3, 0.7, -0.001, 4.4]